YahooArchive/guerilla/wiki/iOS.md

 #### Simulators
-At startup, each worker scans the available IOS Simulators by runing ```xcrun simctl list```.
+At startup, each worker scans the available IOS Simulators on its OS by runing ```xcrun simctl list```.
 From the resulting output it synthesizes additional worker devices which are added to those already in the worker's config.json.
 E.G from the following output from running```xcrun simctl list```